 Can I pay for a transfer with cash?

-Yes, there are some money transfer companies that will allow you to pay with cash, such as Western Union.
+Yes, some money transfer companies allow you to pay with cash, such as Western Union.

 Can I change or cancel an international money transfer?

 Federal protections are in place that require banks, credit unions and money transfer companies to give you 30 minutes to cancel a transfer, assuming it hasn’t yet been picked up or deposited.
 However, contact your provider to learn more about their specific policies.

 What is a forward contract?